cyberbotics/webots/docs/guide/using-python.md

 A complete description of these functions can be found in the reference guide while the instructions about the common way to program a Python controller can be found in [this chapter](programming-fundamentals.md).

 The Python API of Webots supports Python versions 3.7, 3.8, 3.9, and 3.10.
-On Ubuntu 18.04 it also supports Python version 3.6.

 Alternatively to the Webots built-in editor, [PyCharm](https://www.jetbrains.com/pycharm) can be used to edit and launch Python controllers, see the [Using PyCharm with Webots](using-your-ide.md#pycharm) chapter for a step-by-step procedure.